Organization of the development team

 Development workflow

-Other guidelines relative to development can be found in the sections Contribute to debusine and Coding practices.
+Other guidelines relative to development can be found in the sections Contribute to Debusine and Coding practices.

 You are encouraged to create draft merge requests quite early in your work, in particular when you have doubts about some design choices and would like to have feedback.